Jvictor12/Jvictor12/README.md

 - 👋 Hi, I’m @Jvictor12
-- 👀 I’m interested in internship and job for junior.
+- 👀 I’m interested in Java, Spring Boot, PostgreSQL.
-- 🌱 I’m currently learning Java, Spring Boot.
+- 🌱 I’m currently learning microservices
-- 💞️ I’m looking to collaborate with Back-end using Java, JPA, Spring Boot.
-- 📫 How to reach me 01joaovictordvp@gmail.com.
+- 📫 How to reach me 01joaovictordvp@gmail.com | (74) 9 8875-2030.

 <!---
 Jvictor12/Jvictor12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.